 How Much Does a Pen Test Cost?

-Prices for penetration testing vary widely depending on the scope of the work required to be performed, and which provider is performing the assessment.
+Prices for penetration testing vary widely depending on the scope of the work required to be performed and which provider is performing the assessment.

-Typically prices for pen tests start around $10,000 per day for smaller providers but can cost upwards of $50,000 per day for some of the larger providers.
+Typically, prices for pen tests start around $10,000 per day for smaller providers but can cost upwards of $50,000 per day for some of the larger providers.

 Difference Between Penetration Testing and Vulnerability Assessment

-While they both sound like similar concepts, there are a few significant differences between pen testing and vulnerability assessments that should be noted: A Pen Test is performed from an offensive perspective where the goal is to compromise systems and gain access to sensitive information or data.
+While they sound like similar concepts, there are a few significant differences between pen testing and vulnerability assessments that should be noted: A Pen Test is performed from an offensive perspective where the goal is to compromise systems and gain access to sensitive information or data.

-A Vulnerability Assessment is performed by an outside party and ultimately they are providing a report on the potential of the security infrastructure being compromised, not actually attempting to break in themselves.
+An outside party performs a vulnerability assessment, and ultimately, they report the potential of the security infrastructure being compromised, not attempting to break in themselves.

 Can You Have a Pen Test Without Breaking Any Rules?

-What Happens When a Vulnerability is Found?
+What Happens When a Vulnerability Is Found?

 Penetration Testing Tools or Toolkit

-You can use some of the free tools for penetration testing like:
+You can use some of the free tools for penetration testing, like:

-Network Mapper (Nmap): It is one such very well-known tool that scans your network and maps all connected devices to create a report on your current bandwidth utilization.
-Also, it helps you in determining which devices are running services that are known to have security issues.
-Nmap is installed on most operating systems and it’s the first tool any ethical hacker will use when conducting a penetration test.
+Network Mapper (Nmap): A well-known tool scans your network and maps all connected devices to report your current bandwidth utilization.
+Also, it helps you determine which devices are running services known to have security issues.
+Nmap is installed on most operating systems, and it’s the first tool any ethical hacker will use when conducting a penetration test.

-Leave a Reply
+Leave a Comment